-Selected EPA-registered Disinfectants
+Selected EPA-Registered Disinfectants

 Use of the listed EPA-registered products consistent with the product labeling complies with the Occupational Safety and Health Administration‘s requirements for Occupational Exposure to blood borne Pathogens (29 CFR 1910) as well as proper management of any waste when disposed, which is regulated under the Resource Conservation and Recovery Act (RCRA).

 If you would like to review the product label information for any of these products, please visit our product label system.
 Inclusion on these lists does not constitute an endorsement by EPA.

-EPA updates these registered disinfectant lists periodically to reflect label changes, cancellations and transfers of product registrations.
+EPA updates these registered disinfectant lists periodically to reflect label changes, cancellations, and transfers of product registrations.
 Information in the lists does not constitute a label replacement.
 Inclusion of products in these lists does not constitute an endorsement of one product over another.
-Before applying any EPA-registered disinfectant product, users must read the label to determine if the product is approved for the intended use site or pest.
+Before applying any EPA-registered disinfectant product, users must read the label to determine if the product is approved for the intended-use site or pest.

 - List A: EPA’s Registered Antimicrobial Products as Sterilizers